nmachine-io/doc-site/docs/models/models-overview.md

 ## Model to Model Referencing

-When writing a model descriptor, you will very often need to reference related models.
+When writing a model descriptor, you will often need to reference related models.
 The `DeleteResourcesAction` model, for instance, expects its `selectors` attribute to resolve to a **list of `ResourceSelector`**.

-There _four ways to achieve this_:
+When writing a descriptor, you have _four ways_ to reference another model:

 ### Method 1: Inline Definition